AN ENGLISH CUBIST

 Portrait of the Artist

-This piece was first published in Art News and Review 1, 20 (5 November 1949). © The Estate of John David Roberts.
+This piece and the accompanying self-portrait were first published in Art News and Review 1, 20 (5 November 1949). © The Estate of John David Roberts.
 Reproduced with the permission of the William Roberts Society.

 After attending the classes of visiting Art Mistresses, where I drew plant forms, the nose of Michael Angelo's David, the ear from Donatello's St. George, and the lips of some nameless Greek goddess, in dismay I found myself, at the age of fifteen, apprenticed for seven years to a firm of commercial designers in the vicinity of Billingsgate Market.
 Escaping at the end of a year from the bonds of this apprenticeship, I reached the Slade School about the start of my sixteenth year.